 However, some areas (such as the Neustadt district across the river with its "alternative cultural scene") may be easier to reach by public transportation, and a few palaces, museums, and parks aren't within convenient walking distance.

-If you expect to use trams and buses frequently, consider a Dresden Card (either city or regional), which offers unlimited local or regional transportation for up to 72 hours plus free or reduced admission to participating museums and attractions.
+If you expect to use trams and buses frequently, consider a Dresden Welcome Card (either City or Regio), which offers unlimited local or regional transportation for one, two, or three days.

 Taxis aren't cheap, and they're likely to be overkill unless you're coming from the station with a pile of luggage.
-Still, if you expect to need one, see the English-language Taxi page at the City of Dresden's Web site.
+You'll find cabs at taxi stands around the city, or you can order a radio taxi.

 Dresden is a great city for walking, so we recommend leaving your car at your hotel or a public parking garage and touring the city on foot and/or by public transportation.
-Ask your hotel for advice on where to park before you arrive, or consult the city's German-language Parking Information System, which lists parking facilities and how many parking spaces are free in each.
-(Click the names on the list for street addresses, photos, and parking rates.)
+Ask your hotel for advice on where to park before you arrive, or use the map and parking information at Parkopedia: Dresden.